 Middle Leadership Development Program

-The School Leadership Institute’s new Middle Leadership Development Program (MLDP) is the largest professional learning program in Australia for assistant principals and head teachers.
-The program will begin in February 2022 for up to 200 middle leaders.
+The School Leadership Institute’s new Middle Leadership Development Program is the largest professional learning program in Australia for assistant principals and head teachers.
+The program will begin in Term 3 2022 for 200 middle leaders.

 About the Middle Leadership Development Program